 - Work Log

 In the Asset and location section and on the left-hand side are:

 - A button showing the asset status – currently Up

 - Asset Description – Centrifugal Pump 100GPM/60FT HD

-- Location Description – Condensate Return Pump- Centrifugal/100GPM/60FTHD.
+- A physical place where assets exist and where work can be performed.
+More Description – Condensate Return Pump- Centrifugal/100GPM/60FTHD.
 The location number is not shown.